genelet/molecule/README.md

 # molecule

 _molecule_ runs RESTful actions on related database tables and selective data fields in RDB like gRPC/GraphQL.
-The relationships between tables, which are usually described in JSON, include SQL constrains like foreign-key, flexible logic operations like data filters and action triggers etc.
+The relationships between tables, which are usually described in JSON, include logic operators, data filters, action triggers and SQL foreign-key constraints etc.

 In _molecule_, a table and its associated actions build up an _atom_.
 Atoms and relationships between atoms build up a _molecule_.

-While traditional REST acts on individual table, _molecule_ acts on a whole database across all tables in the database.
+While traditional REST acts on individual table, _molecule_ acts on whole database across all tables in it.

 This package has pre-defined 7 RESTful actions, with which we can run most database tasks with little or no coding.
 For example, think about a gRPC application.
 We can create a Postgres database representing data stream's protocol buffer, and a JSON config representing relationships between the tables (which are usually mapped to _protobuf messages_).
 With _molecule_, we can process gRPC's input and output calls at once.
-Beneath the surface, _molecule_ handles detailed reads and writes on proper tables with given logic.
+Beneath the surface, _molecule_ will handle detailed reads and writes on proper tables with given logic.

 Check *godoc* for package details:

 [![GoDoc](https://godoc.org/github.com/genelet/molecule?status.svg)](https://godoc.org/github.com/genelet/molecule)

 The package is fully tested for PostgreSQL, MySQL and SQLite.

 <br /><br />